 Joining the Brook Lyndhurst team

 We are always interested in receiving high quality, speculative applications, which we really do ‘keep on file'.
 We also offer a limited number of 3-4 month paid internships every year.
 Should you wish to be considered for future full-time positions or an internship, please note the following requirements:

 - ALL applicants must send a covering letter and a full CV outlining what they have to offer, why they would be interested in working for us and previous relevant experience.

-- Unless otherwise specified, a covering email must be sent, with the material described above to Michael Fernandez using this form.
+- Unless otherwise specified, a covering email must be sent, with the material described above to Lucy Stroud using this form.
 All applications (from anyone, for any position) will remain unread if the application does not conform to these requirements;

 - For ALL positions, we require evidence of the following: an outstanding academic background in a relevant field; an aptitude for working with both numerical data and qualitative information; a reasonable working knowledge of spreadsheets or databases; an ability to communicate analytical findings/information in written material; a willingness and ability to work collaboratively with others; commitment to producing high quality work, on time, regularly; and good communication skills.